 And they sing the song of Moses the servant of God, and the song of the Lamb, saying, Great and marvellous are thy works, Lord God Almighty; just and true are thy ways, thou King of saints.
 (Rev. 15:3)

-Strange that both the orthodox Hebrews on the one side, and Christ upon the other should so honour Moses and yet their views should be irreconcileable and violently opposed to each other.
+Strange that both the orthodox Hebrews on the one side, and Christ upon the other should so honour Moses and yet their views should be irreconcilable and violently opposed to each other.
 What the Jewish authorities

 thought of Jesus’ attitude to Moses is made plain by their actions.
 Jesus on His side denied that the Jews for all their parade of devotion really believed in Moses at all; He said the hope they placed in Moses was vain—He was not on their side, He was against them; true faith was impossible for them because they sought only glory from one another, not from God.
 If He said these hard things of them, it was in fact not Himself but Moses who was their accuser.
 (John 5:42–47)